 Special Early Bird offer available:

-Purchase before 8 February 2019 and receive discounted prices and 2 bonus hours of CPD On Demand to complete and no extra cost. (total 6 CPD hours).
+Purchase before 8 February 2019 and receive discounted prices plus 2 bonus hours of CPD On Demand to complete at no extra cost. (total 6 CPD hours).

 James McMillan, Partner, Kensington Swan

 This session, presented by a property lawyer and two lawyers practising in the area of insolvency law, will look at ways in which commercial landlords can protect themselves from their tenants defaulting on rent payments.
 The session will explore the different types of security options available to landlords – such as bank guarantees, bonds and personal guarantees.
 It will also look at how to protect landlords’ interests when things go wrong, including cancellation of leases for non-payment of rent, re-entry into premises and mitigation of loss, legal proceedings, security enforcement, and insolvency issues.

 Changes in the Residential Tenancies Act, Recent Case Law and other Matters

 Considering recent and proposed legislative amendments as well as case law, insights will be given into how landlords and tenants may be affected by these changes and how best to deal with them.

 The Ins and Outs of Outgoings and Maintenance